adamdgit/react-ui/README.md

-# React-UI
+# Atom-UI

-**React-UI** is a WIP project, as a React & Typescript component library.
-It aims to be simple, lightweight, with no external dependencies.
-Just simple, accessible components.
+**Atom-UI** is a project for React & Typescript as a component library.
+It aims to be simple, lightweight, with no external dependencies and fully accessible.

 ---

 ## Features

 - Lightweight and minimal
-- Easily customizable
+- Fully accessible
-- Built for React & Typescript
+- Customizable CSS, or just use the default styles
 - Plug-and-play components
 - No dependencies beyond React